checkmarx-ts/checkmarx-python-sdk/README.md

 You can also use `checkmarx_config_path` as environment variable  or command line argument to set up configuration file path.

-For CxAST configuration, if you are going to use refresh_token grant type, you must use client id "ast-app", refresh_token, ignore client_secret, username, password.
+For CxOne configuration, if you are going to use refresh_token grant type, you must use client id "ast-app", refresh_token, ignore client_secret, username, password.
 If you are going to use client_credentials grant type, you must create a client with roles such as ast-scanner, manage-webhook, queries-editor, ast-viewer, manage-application, manage-project, then fill in your own client_id, client secret, username, password, ignore the refresh_token.